 - How to overcome “writer’s block” to greatly increase the speed at which you write

 - How to write a report that is not only comprehensive but also clear and concise

 Clear Law Institute

-Michael W. Johnson, CEO of Clear Law Institute, is a former U.S. Department of Justice attorney.
-He has trained thousands of lawyers and other professionals to effectively interview witnesses and spot deception.
-He has provided training to organizations such as Google, the EEOC, the United Nations, and the Metropolitan Police Department of the District of Columbia.
-His investigative training has been featured in articles in the Wall Street Journal and the New Yorker.
+Michael Johnson, CEO of Clear Law Institute, is a former U.S. Department of Justice attorney who brought one of DOJ’s first “pattern or practice” sexual harassment cases.
+He has provided training and consulting on harassment prevention or investigations to organizations around the world, such as the EEOC, the United Nations, and Google.
 He is a graduate of Duke University and Harvard Law School.